ElizabethTobing/veronica/README.md

 - eja (word spelling corrector)
 - voice (voice recognition library based on given frequency)

-*some other library that it would be use will be added as soon as possible
+*some other libraries that it would be use will be added as soon as possible